adxsoft/CSV-to-Markdown-table-Plugin-for-Obsidian/README.md

 - select a block of csv code
 - cmd/control P and choose 'CSV to Markdown Table' command

-Original CSV followed by the markdown table are pasted into the current note replacing the originl selection
+Both the original CSV followed by the markdown table is pasted into the current note replacing the original selection

 ## Limitations
 - first line is assumed to be the header line